Outsiders in London

 Ethnic heritage / Father & Mother: Jewish

 Drugs, after all, have been with us from the very beginning.
-In a recent interview in Chiswick, Eliot observed: “Every documented culture has used drugs of some kind.
+In a recent interview in Chiswick, Jonathan observed: “Every documented culture has used drugs of some kind.
 Throughout history, time and space, throughout different cultures and disparate geographies, people have sought to alter their consciousness.
 Drugs were used in religious ceremonies, for recreational and ritual purposes, to augment performance or simply to bring pleasure and a more colourful dimension to an otherwise hard and often dreary existence.
 Universally, it has been a normal part of human behaviour - one might say that humans have had an almost symbiotic relationship with naturally-occurring drugs and the desire for intoxication is often described as ‘the fourth universal human drive’.
 Amongst the favoured natural intoxicants, the use of opiates derived from poppies has a 4,000-year history; cannabis use is known to date back to 3,000 BC; and, cocaine, sourced from coca leaves, has been very much a part of ancient Mesoamerican culture.
 Indeed, it is entirely possible to demonstrate the usage of a range of mood-altering, performance-enhancing and consciousness-expanding plant-derived substances throughout ancient times and such usage was clearly as widely dispersed as humanity itself.
 It is only since the 17th century that society attempted to define drug dependency as a disease, and the prohibitions that followed had, and continue to have, quite deleterious social and economic consequences.”

 “Prohibition has been most zealously pursued since the mid-20th century, with the passage of three international conventions in the 1960s, 1970s and 1980s defining what we might now call ‘global drug prohibition’.
 This extraordinary set of international conventions started to ramp up the system of global prohibition.
 They portrayed drugs as an evil, a danger to society and a threat to humanity; they posited drug use as a major factor destabilising social structures; and they therefore put drug use at the centre of what was perceived to be an enormously important moral discourse.
 With these attitudes came a deeply entrenched moralising; the constant demonisation and stigmatisation of those who consumed drugs provided the platform for declaring the use of drugs illegal, thus criminalising thousands of users and fostering an iniquitous trade in illicit substances.
 Amongst US prisoners, 48% are in custody for drugs offences - the US vies only with Russia in having the highest proportion of its citizens incarcerated.
 And inevitably, of course, the brunt of this incarceration falls on Americans of colour, for there is an alarming racial dimension to the US war on drugs, a war that I prefer to call the ‘War on Drug Users’.
 Only recently, are we beginning to see some cracks appearing in the fabric of global prohibition, which has hitherto received almost universal support.
-The organisation I represent (INPUD) aims to accelerate this process, to contribute towards the dismantling of prohibition and the repealing of those punitive measures against drug users that have demonstrably failed everywhere.”
+The organisation of which I am a member aims to accelerate this process, to contribute towards the dismantling of prohibition and the repealing of those punitive measures against drug users that have demonstrably failed everywhere.”

-Eliot is one of two sons born into a respectable North London family of secular Jews.
-Asked how he would describe his childhood, Eliot replied: “I had a pretty happy childhood, with loving parents.
+Jonathan is one of two sons born into a respectable North London family of secular Jews.
+Asked how he would describe his childhood, Jonathan replied: “I had a pretty happy childhood, with loving parents.
 We were not wealthy but felt ourselves to be ‘comfortably off’.
 Though the house was not exactly full of books, neither was it an environment lacking in culture or solid social and moral norms.
 My father worked in a factory and my mother was a dentist’s receptionist.
 They made it possible for me to have a decent education, against which I bucked, I must say - I went to a local minor public school, considered to be a good establishment, but I was a problem child almost from the start.
 I didn’t like authority, I found the lessons boring and un-stimulating, and consequently I acted up.”

 “As long as I can remember, I was always on the verge of being expelled.
-I was simply not inspired and, because I could never do exams, I was always placed in less demanding, lower performing streams which made matters even worse.
+I was simply not inspired and, because I could never do exams, I was always placed in less demanding, lower-performing streams which made matters even worse.
 I still can’t do exams now.
 When I was allowed to do work in my own time, following my own interests, without exception, I did extremely well.
 When I was forced to follow the curriculum, to work towards the exam, I simply could not do it.
 This was the continued pattern throughout my schooling, from the age of 8 right through to Year 12 and my A Levels.”

 “As a teenager, I rebelled against rules, regulations and authority except by then I had acquired greater determination and resourcefulness.
 I saw it as a fight against stupidity, orthodoxy, what I perceived to be pointless, everything I felt to be foolish - all those rules and conventions without reason.
 My brother also rebelled in school but he was less overt, perhaps less determined to fight the system, while I was seen as being academically gifted but massively under-performing and this was always the cause of most of my frustrations.
 Yes, I think fondly of the teachers I loved, teachers who were dissidents themselves and who saw my potential, but even they were frustrated by my finding every exam an insurmountable obstacle.
 I excelled in English, History and Human Geography but I failed most of my O Levels.”